-- Reduce vehicle-miles traveled (VMT)
+- Reduce vehicle-miles traveled (VMT)4

 - Reduce auto trips

 - Reduce traffic congestion

 - Reduce transportation costs to preserve housing affordability

-Additional goals that are specific to one sub-area or are broader in scope than TDM (e.g. street infrastructure) are also included in the following chapters.
+These overarching goals guide the TDM measures in this document.
+Other goals that are related but not limited to TDM measures (e.g. street infrastructure) are discussed further in the following chapters when applicable.